ThuongHong/SemViQA/README.md

 - [Check-Fact-Question-Answering-System](https://github.com/DAVID-NGUYEN-S16/Check-Fact-Question-Answering-System)
 - [Extract-Evidence-Question-Answering](https://github.com/DAVID-NGUYEN-S16/Extract-evidence-question-answering)

-**SemViQA** is the final version we have developed for verifying fact-checking in Vietnamese.
+**SemViQA** is the final version we have developed for verifying fact-checking in Vietnamese, achieving state-of-the-art (SOTA) performance compared to any other system for Vietnamese.

 ## 📖 **Citation**